Prag8855/aab/content/guides/housing-scams.md

 - [ ] **Is it too good to be true?**
     If it's too easy to get the apartment, or if the price is too low, be careful.[^9]
 - [ ] **Is the apartment real?**
     If you can't visit the apartment, it's probably a scam.
-Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0) to see if the apartment photos come from somewhere else.
+Use [reverse image search](https://support.google.com/websearch/answer/1325808?hl=en&co=GENIE.Platform%3DDesktop&oco=0).
+See if you find other listings with the same photos.
 Check if the text was copied from another listing.
 Check if the apartment has the same windows in the listing and on Google Street View.
 - [ ] **Is the landlord real?**
-    Google the name of the landlord or *[[Hausverwaltung]]*.
-Some scammers make also make fake websites.
+    Google the name and [[IBAN]] of the landlord or *[[Hausverwaltung]]*.
+Check if there are warnings about them.
+Check if the contact information is the same as on their website.
+Check if they used the same message to scam other people.[^10]
 - [ ] **How old is the account?**
     Look at the age of the landlord's account on the housing website.
 If it was created in the last few days, be careful.
 Scammers often create new accounts.
 - [ ] **How do you pay?**